endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

 Let's define the categories in order so as to be clear about what is being tabulated.

 D - Shit, I guess the transhumance or religious folk can get on me about this and I suppose this may turn out to be the touches the ball topics.
 For our purposes and author would be considered pushing daisies if they were deceased at the time of the creation of the list (2005).
-[Princess Bride]
+[Princess Bride, <a href="https://youtu.be/xbE8E1ez97M" target="_blank">mostly dead</a>]

 <img src="/gallery/2017/books/dowgs/TIME100_percAlive2.PNG" alt="TIME100_alive" /><br />
 <sub>Data Source: <a href="http://entertainment.time.com/2005/10/16/all-time-100-novels/" target="_blank">TIME Magazine</a></sub>

 O - Every few years we hear Y is the new X but using commonsense and the influences from nip tuck, Louis CK, and even The Bard himself as guides, I have settled on 45 as a compromise.
 Any author over 45 at the time of the book and questions publication would be categorized as "old".
-Finally, the dead.
-[Louis CK]
+Finally, the dead. [<a href="https://youtu.be/ohOOcHA3q6I" target="_blank">Louis CK, "as soon as you're 50 you're a candidate"</a>]

 <img src="/gallery/2017/books/dowgs/TIME100_median.PNG" alt="TIME100_median" /><br />
 <sub>Data Source: <a href="http://entertainment.time.com/2005/10/16/all-time-100-novels/" target="_blank">TIME Magazine</a></sub>

 W - You can make a more easy argument about the social construction of race that even sex, right? yet once again I'm going to go out with my commonsense understanding and how I might describe the respective writers: black dude, white chick, Hispanic guy.
 Make sense?
-I think you get the idea [Mo’nique (// Race is a sensitive and moving target (Domino) ) & Chris Rock]
+I think you get the idea [<a href="https://youtu.be/XIoCHuG2pBw" target="_blank">Mo’nique</a> (// Race is a sensitive and moving target (Domino) ) & Chris Rock, "<a href="https://youtu.be/kkwB76o-3Go" target="_blank">ain't got time to dice white people up into little groups</a>"]

 <img src="/gallery/2017/books/dowgs/TIME100_demo.PNG" alt="TIME100_demo" /><br />
 <sub>Data Source: <a href="http://entertainment.time.com/2005/10/16/all-time-100-novels/" target="_blank">TIME Magazine</a></sub>

 G - The sex of the novelist, with all due respect to any future claims by transhumant and or transgender persons of the future, remain a binary description..

 ## Data, What it is and is not